ABI-Software/ABIBook/PMR/PMR-cellmlrepositorytutorial.rst

 Working with the repository using Mercurial
 ===========================================

-This part of the tutorial will teach you how to clone a workspace from the model repository using a Mercurial client, create your own workspace, and then push the cloned workspace into your new workspace in the repository.
-We will be using a *fork* of an existing workspace, which provides you with a personal copy of a workspace that you can edit and push changes to.
+This part of the tutorial will teach you how to :term:`clone` a workspace from the model repository using a Mercurial client, create your own workspace, and then push the cloned workspace into your new workspace in the repository.
+We will be using a :term:`fork` of an existing workspace, which provides you with a personal copy of a workspace that you can edit and push changes to.

 Registering an account and logging in
 -------------------------------------